jmcantrell/arch-bootstrap/README.md

 - Enable Multicast DNS on the live system so it can be reached by host name
 - Set the host name of the live system to [`$BOOTSTRAP_HOSTNAME`](#bootstrap_hostname) (if the environment variable is set)
 - Try to mount a drive with the label `BOOTSTRAP` at `/mnt/bootstrap`
-- Try to mount a drive with the label `PACKAGES` at `/mnt/packages`
+- Try to mount a drive with the label `BOOTSTRAP_PACKAGES` at `/mnt/bootstrap_packages`
 - Add configuration to the file `/root/config` on the live system
+- Create a file at `/root/bootstrap.env` with all `BOOTSTRAP_*` variables visible to `./scripts/mkci`
-- Create an installation entry point script at `/root/install` on the live system that logs its output to `/root/install.log` and `/var/log/install.log` on the target system
+- Create an installation entry point script at `/root/bootstrap` on the live system that does the following:
+  - Perform a [basic installation](#basic-installation) using the configuration in `/root/bootstrap.env`
+  - Log output to `/root/bootstrap.log` and `/var/log/bootstrap.log` on the target system
+  - If it exists and is executable, the file `/root/bootstrap.local` will be run
+  - If using btrfs subvolumes, create a root snapshot at `/.snapshots/@/bootstrap` after installation

 To see complete usage details: